ockam

 $ ockam tcp-inlet delete myinlet

-# To delete a TCP inlet given its ID on a specific node
+# To delete a TCP inlet given its alias on a specific node

 $ ockam tcp-inlet delete myinlet --at n1